Fellowships and Internships

 Our Current PDCA and former PDC Graduate Fellows

-Claudia Del Pozo is the 2022-23 Hans "Tom" Tuch PDCA Graduate Fellow.
-She is a second-year graduate student at American University's School of International Service, pursuing a degree in Global Governance, Politics, and Security, and hoping to launch a career in public diplomacy.
-Claudia is excited to explore the potential for international exchange to foster cross-cultural understanding and cooperation.
+Claudia Del Pozo served as the 2022-23 Hans "Tom" Tuch PDCA Graduate Fellow.
+She is a graduate of American University's School of International Service, with a degree in Global Governance, Politics, and Security.
+Claudia currently works as Program Coordinator at the Woodrow Wilson International Center for Scholars, where she manages the internship program and academic partnerships.
+She is passionate about international education and plans to continue to explore the potential for international exchange to foster cross-cultural understanding and cooperation.

 Marcela "Marci" Falck - Bados was the first fellow to hold the renamed Hans "Tom" Tuch PDCA Graduate Fellowship.
 She earned her second master's degree in 2022 from American University's School of International Service.
 Her degree is in International and Intercultural Communication, specializing in Transnational Education and Public Diplomacy.
 Marci currently works for the Special Olympics' Global Youth and Education Team.
 She continues to be interested in understanding the connections between public diplomacy and international education and exchange.

 Olivia Chavez, 2019 2021